rustomax/rust-iterators/README.md

 // output: 1 4 9 16 25 36 49 64 81 100
 ```

-Another powerful method, `fold()`, returns the result of running a closure on all elements of an iterator accumulating result into a single value:
+`fold()` is a very powerful method.
+It returns the result of applying a special "accumulator" type of closure to all elements of an iterator resulting in a single value:

 ```rust
 #![feature(inclusive_range_syntax)]